ConPaaS-team/conpaas/docs/internals.rst

    .. warning::
      If you choose to use one of the images above, it is always a good idea to check its integrity before continuing to the next step.
-A corrupt image may result in unexpected behaviour which may be hard to trace.
+A corrupt image may result in unexpected behavior which may be hard to trace.
 You can check the integrity by verifying the MD5 hash with the ``md5sum`` command.

    Alternatively, you can also create one such image using the instructions provided